jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return "Plotline __" + plots[pick] + "__ renamed to __" + replacement + "__.\n\n";
 ```
 __
-ac plots rename - Choose a plotline from the plotlines list and change it's text to something else.
+ac plots rename - Asks the user for a plotline from the plotlines list and what to change it's text to, then changes the plotline's text.

 __